 - From the desktop menu, click System Setup > Admin Policy Tool.
 The Configuration Control || ThinOS window is displayed. - 2.
 Click the Standard tab or the Advanced tab. - 3.
 Expand Privacy & Security. - 4.
-Click Account Privileges. - 5.
+Click Account Privileges - 5.
 Click the Enable Admin Mode slider switch if you want to enable the Administrator mode.
 When enabled, you must specify the Admin username and password. - 6.
 From the Privilege Level drop-down list, select a privilege level-None, Customize, or High.

 When you set the user privilege to Customize, you can manually select the options that you want to enable or disable in the ThinOS system menu.
-In ThinOS 9.1.4097 and ThinOS 9.1.4234, DHCP and Granular Control of Peripherals options are added.
 The DHCP option is only available after you enable Network Setup and Granular Control of Peripherals option is only available after you enable Peripherals.
-From Granular Control of Peripherals, you can select the tabs that you want to be displayed in the Peripherals window.
-If no tabs are selected, all tabs will be visible in the Peripherals window by default.
+Granular Control of Troubleshooting option is only available after you enable Troubleshooting.